Implementing Dynamic User Routing

 Intro

 The Dynamic User Routing article describes a design pattern for routing OAuth requests for end-users to their home region within a global IAM deployment.
-In this tutorial and video, we will demonstrate how to get an end-to-end solution working.
+This tutorial and video shows how to get an end-to-end solution working.

 Get the Code